kitamura-felipe/adhesin_finder/README.md

 * Command-line in unix based OS:
   1. Clone this repo.
-  2. Put your protein sequence in a file named "query.dat", inside the SPANN root folder.
+  2. Put your protein sequence in a file named "query.dat", inside the SPAAN root folder.
 THis should be a FASTA format.
   3. Run: "./askquery"
   4. After a few seconds, your result will be in the "query.out" file.